 27.3.10.8.1 General

-The HE-SIG-B field provides the OFDMA and DL MU-MIMO resource allocation information to allow the STAs to look up the corresponding resources to be used in the data portion of the frame(#21219).
+The HE-SIG-B field provides the OFDMA and DL MU-MIMO resource allocation information to allow the STAs to look up the corresponding resources to be used in the HE modulated fields of the PPDU(#21219).
 The integer fields of the HE-SIG-B field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

 TGax editor: rename this section as shown.
 Also insert a new first para as shown below.

-27.3.10.8.2 Encoding and Modulation
+27.3.10.8.2 Format(#21221)

-(#21221)

-(#21221)
+The HE-SIG-B field of a 20 MHz HE MU PPDU contains one HE-SIG-B content channel.
+The HE-SIG-B field of an HE MU PPDU that is 40 MHz or wider contains two HE-SIG-B content channels.(#21221)

 TGax editor: modify first para of 27.3.10.8.2 and figure caption as shown below